typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 );
 ```

-The edge function that will be called will execute clear 7-step process, designed to ensure efficient synchronization of data:
+The edge function that will be used can be broken down into 7-step process, designed to ensure efficient synchronization of data:

 1. Parse the request body to identify the specific rows that require synchronization.
 2. Retrieve unsynchronized rows by querying the products table.